spack/spack/lib/spack/docs/developer_guide.rst

    $ spack python ~/test_fetching.py

 just like you would with the normal ``python`` command.
-Note that for both commands and files, your only option is the Python interpreter, as it is non-interactive.
+Note that for both commands and files, your only option is the Python interpreter.
 If you try using IPython, you'll get an error message.

 .. code-block:: console